Business Fridays: Baker Shoes

-While Steve Drazkowski may not have the last name Baker, he is the fourth generation of the Baker family to own the almost century-old business Baker Shoes.
+While Steve Drazkowski might not have the last name Baker, he is the fourth generation of the Baker family to own the almost century-old business Baker Shoes.

 And he is doing so with pride, working to manage the store on Fridays and the weekends while also balancing life as a state representative for Minnesota District 21B.